Skip to main content

 • Trash does not apply to files created by juicefs import.
 The metadata of the imported files will be deleted immediately, while the content in object storage is not affected.

-Once deletion is submitted, file metadata will be marked stale at the metadata service, and cease being billable.
-But know that the object storage blocks will remain and always be scheduled to garbage collection according to the trash expiration time at which files are deleted.
-Changing expiration time after deleting files from trash will not affect object storage deletion schedule for files previously deleted.
-As for on-premise deployments, Trash behavior can be tuned to handle situations where object storage data need to be quickly deleted.
+Once deletion is submitted, the file metadata will be marked as stale at the metadata service and will no longer be billable.
+However, the object storage blocks will remain and always be scheduled to garbage collection according to the trash expiration time when the files are deleted.
+Changing the expiration time after deleting files from trash will not affect object storage deletion schedule for files previously deleted.

 For files already deleted, chunks in object storage are not deleted strictly according to its expiration time, instead, they'll be schedule for execution in clients, as background jobs.
 That's why at least one JuiceFS Client must be started (must not disable background job) for trash expiration to function correctly.
 All JuiceFS Client (FUSE mount, Hadoop Java SDK, and S3 Gateway) behaves roughly the same way in this regard.
 If no JuiceFS Client is running at all, files in trash will not be expired and garbage collected.